-The producer may refer to the argument that the defect is caused by the product being in compliance with mandatory provisions of statutes or regulations; this is a proper defence in the context of product liability based on defective products (section 1245 et seq of the Civil Code).
-This is stipulated in section 1245-10(5) of the Civil Code.
+The producer may refer to the argument that the defect is caused by the product following mandatory provisions of statutes or regulations; this is a proper defence in the context of product liability based on defective products (section 1245 -10(5) of the Civil Code).

 However, this reason for exoneration must be counterbalanced by section 1245-9 of the Civil Code, which stipulates that 'a producer may be liable for a defect although the product was manufactured in accordance with the rules of the trade or of existing standards or although it was the subject of an administrative authorisation'.
-Therefore, the judge decides the question.